-There are many techniques you can adapt to your playing like slaps, mutes, harmonics, odd rhythmic patterns, different chord progressions.
-These techniques are crucial to master the instrument and make your melodies, pieces less monotonous and more exciting.
+There are many techniques you can adapt to your playing, like slaps, mutes, harmonics, odd rhythmic patterns, and different chord progressions.
+These techniques are crucial to master the instrument and make your melodies and pieces less monotonous and more exciting.

 How do you play a handpan?

 Handpans are played with soft touches on the note circles of the instrument with the dab of the thumb or finger.

 To play a note clearly, you should think as if you are touching a very hot surface.
 Immediately after the strike, you should release your finger to let the note resonate and have a clear sound.